The BDSG issues guidance for the resumption of diving in England

 COVID-19, came into contact with anyone tested positive or have any symptoms

-or suspect that you may have COVID-19. - We strongly recommend that only experienced and fit divers return to diving at
+8. We strongly recommend that only experienced and fit divers return to diving at

-this stage, due to the limited capacity of the emergency services. - Additional guidance and advice on the possible consequences of COVID-19 for
+this stage, due to the limited capacity of the emergency services.

 diving is available from DAN Europe (www.daneurope.org ‘COVID-19 and Diving